 A custom tag format can be empty, called an empty tag, or can contain a body, called a body tag.
 Both types of tags can accept a number of attributes that are passed to the Java class that implements the tag.

-For more details, see Section 4.4, "Handling Exceptions within a Tag Body."
+See Handling Exceptions within a Tag Body for more information.